 Start by making some small changes like these examples, and before you know it, it will become second nature to you.

-You May Also Like: Do You Struggle With Expressing Gratitude?
+Suggested Article: Do You Struggle with Expressing Gratitude?

 3. What Do Those in Need Actually Need?

 Shelters and soup kitchens will always welcome your donations.
 But before you donate some canned goods from your pantry, be conscious of the fact that other people are also donating canned goods from their own pantries, too.

 So why not donate something different?
 Something that these organizations don’t already have, but need.

 People rarely think to donate toiletry items such as shampoo, toothpaste and toilet paper, but those items are needed just as urgently as that can of creamed corn is.

 When I was in university, at the end of each school year my roommates and friends would all collect our unused and unwanted toiletries and donate them to a near by women’s shelter.
 They were more than happy to accept partially-used items as well, which would have ended up in the garbage otherwise.

 Do you know what else shelters need?
 Your time.
 So, going back to my last point, why not consider volunteering instead of or in addition to making a donation?